Student Handbook/Code of Conduct

 - hats, hoods, or sunglasses while in the building

 - bare feet

 Attendance: Students have three days after their return to school to submit written excuses.
 Students are to turn in notes to the main office personnel before school.
 Upon receipt of the note in the Attendance Office and when the written justification is considered a lawful absence, the Data Manager will update the student’s attendance record reflecting the absence as excused.
-Students cannot be exempted from final exams (available only in some electives) with even ONE unexcused absence, so please bring notes to school immediately after an absence.
+Students can be exempt from many final exams with three or fewer absences in a class, so please focus on being in school every day unless you are sick.